|Huge Fields of Solar Power Panels and of

 and Highway 14.
 The Tehachapi Pass is one of the windiest areas in the world.

 This huge forest of wind turbines has multiple generations of wind turbine technology installed since 1980s.
-It is
+An

 I zoomed in to take these two pictures of the huge forest of wind turbines at a substantial distance away when